Zoeken in deze blog

 as the guitar is really loud and can open up even more by

-playing it in.
-The oil finish doesn't feel strange to me
+playing it frequently.
+The oil finish doesn't feel strange

 A little bit oriental in the choice of the headform